8 products

 • Example Commanders: Urza, Lord High Artificer (artifacts), Korvold, Fae-Cursed King (sacrifice engine), The Gitrog Monster (lands).

 • Traits: Often slow or sneaky until suddenly explosive; opponents must monitor them carefully.
+The expected hallmark of combo decks is their ability to win out of nowhere, often at the point when the table least expects it.

 4. Midrange / Value Decks